Gitty-McHubface/sdc-project3/README.md

 Next, I collected more data from the tightest corners on the track.
 I made six passes, recording only when the car was turning.
 I collected even more data by allowing the car to drift to the inside and outside lane markers and recording the car moving back towards the center of the road.
 I also used the left and right camera images by applying a 0.25 steering correction for the left camera a -0.25 correction for the right.
 Training the model described above with this data yielded the best result.

+At one point, I attempted to use an additional 2 laps of center driving data, but I found that the model performed worse and the car drifted off the road in tight corners.
+I am not sure why or if this is still the case with the final model.
+It is clear from the results that this additional data is not needed.

 ## Results

 The most successful architecture that I trained to predict steering angles is below.